-Thickness of neoprene will also add to a sleeve’s stability.
-Common neoprene thicknesses range from 3-7mm, and the most common thicknesses used by strength athletes are 5mm and 7mm.
+The thickness of neoprene will also add to a sleeve’s stability.
+Common neoprene thicknesses range from three to seven millimeters, and the most common thicknesses used by strength athletes are five millimeters and seven millimeters.
 Other materials used in addition to neoprene are nylon, spandex, and various cotton blends.
-The mixture of these materials with neoprene is what give sleeves their soft flexible nature.
+The mixture of these materials with neoprene is what gives sleeves their soft flexible nature.

 Mobility and Rigidity